layumi/reler-lab.github.io-2/_people/yanda_li.md

 <i class="fa fa-envelope-o"></i> `liyanda95@gmail.com`

-Yanda Li is currently a first-year Ph.D. student at Centre for Artificial Intelligence, University of Technology, Sydney, under the supervision of Prof. Yi Yang.
+Yanda Li is currently a first-year Ph.D. student at Centre for Artificial Intelligence, University of Technology, Sydney, under the supervision of Dr. Yunchao Wei and Prof. Yi Yang.